SerpentBytes/siteit/README.md

 #### Not Recommended Approach
 - Using PowerShell in *Admin Mode*, run the following command to bypass PowerShell's Execution Policy
   - For temporary bypass run: `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`
-  - For permanent bypass _(not recommended)_ run: `Set-ExecutionPolicy -Scope LocalMachine -ExecutionPolicy Unrestricted`
+  - For permanent bypass _(not recommended)_ run: `Set-ExecutionPolicy -Scope LocalMachine -ExecutionPolicy Unrestricted.`